 My 12th great-grandfather, John Wilde, took a new wife after his first wife, Patricia Gould, died.
 But according to Patricia’s family, it was too soon for John to remarry and because of factors of inheritance, judged his second wife, Sarah Wilde, very harshly.
 Sarah was one of the first women of Salem, accused of witchcraft.

-– Her accusers, none other than my grandfather’s estranged family, The Goulds, saw to it that Sarah along with John’s daughter, Phoebe Wilde were thrown into jail on suspision of witchcraft.
+– Her accusers, none other than my grandfather’s estranged family, The Goulds, saw to it that Sarah along with John’s daughter, Phoebe Wilde were thrown into jail on suspicion of witchcraft.

 The Salem Witch Trials of 1692 unfolded in a whirlwind of chaos and fear, a dark chapter in history that continues to captivate our imaginations.
 July 19th, 1692 marks the day of execution of five individuals who were tragically found guilty of witchcraft.